SPAN201 Intermediate Spanish I

 - complete assignments, such as short compositions and grammatical exercises;

 - participate in oral interviews and/or presentations that assess proficiency levels.

-Reference, Resource, or Learning Materials to be used by Students:Instructors employ text, workbook, multimedia resources, and internet resources of first-year proficiency-based Spanish program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Instructors employ text, workbook, multimedia resources, and internet resources of first-year proficiency-based Spanish program.
+See course syllabus.